-On seeing the burgers I had to admit I was disappointed.
+On seeing the burgers I have to admit that I was disappointed.
 They looked so small and the fries were on the minimal side too.
-They looked and smelt tasty though so that kind of put my disappointment at bay.
+On the plus side, they looked tasty so that kind of put my disappointment at bay.

-For drinks we ordered cocktails.
-My go to cocktail is usually a mojito but i decided to switch it up but not stray too far so I had a berryjito which was fruity, minty, sweet, fresh and absolutely amazing.
-Mbuki’ s was a mint something( i honestly don’ t remember the name and neither does she) but it was very sweet and citrusy.
-I loved it!
+We then ordered cocktails.
+My go-to cocktail is usually a mojito but I decided to switch it up, but not stray too far so I had a berryjito.
+It was fruity, minty, sweet, fresh, and absolutely amazing.

 Back inside this beautiful space.

 We of course had to take pics on this ride.